Neural dust: Backscatter Communication

 Due to the extremely small size of the neural dust sensors, it would be impractical and nearly impossible to create a functional transmitter in the sensor itself.
-Thus backscatter communication, adopted from radio frequency identification (RFID) technologies, is employed.
+Thus backscatter communication, adopted from radio frequency identification (RFID) technologies, could be employed.
 In RFID passive, battery-less tags are capable of absorbing and reflecting radio frequency (RF) energy when in close proximity to a RF interrogator, which is a device that transmits RF energy.
 As they reflect the RF energy back to the interrogator, they are capable of modulating the frequency, and in doing so, encoding information.
-Neural dust employs this method by having the sub-dural communicator send out a pulse (either RF or ultrasound) that is then reflected by the neural dust sensors.
+Neural dust would employ this method by having the sub-dural communicator send out a pulse (either RF or ultrasound) that is then reflected by the neural dust sensors.

-While neural dust can use a traditional amplifier to sense action potentials, in the case of an ultrasound based neural dust sensor, a piezoelectric crystal can also be used to measure form its location in the extracellular space.
+While neural dust could use a traditional amplifier to sense action potentials, in the case of an ultrasound based neural dust sensor, a piezoelectric crystal can also be used to measure from its location in the extracellular space.
 The ultrasound energy reflected back to the interrogator would be modulated in a way that would communicate the recorded activity.
 In one proposed model of the neural dust sensor, the transistor model allowed for a method of separating between local field potentials and action potential "spikes", which would allow for a greatly diversified wealth of data acquirable from the recordings.